the-crypt-keeper/tldw/README.md

       * FIXME
     8. For feeding the transcriptions to the API of your choice, simply use the corresponding script for your API provider.
       * FIXME: add scripts for OpenAI api (generic) and others

+### <a name="pieces"></a>Pieces & What's in the repo?
+- **Workflow**
+  1. Setup python + packages
+  2. Setup ffmpeg
+  3. Run `python diarize.py <video_url>` or `python diarize.py <List_of_videos.txt>`
+  4. If you want summarization, add your API keys (if not using a local LLM) to the `config.txt` file, and then re-run the script, passing in the name of the API [or URL endpoint - to be added] to the script.
+    * `python diarize.py https://www.youtube.com/watch?v=4nd1CDZP21s --api_name anthropic` - This will attempt to download the video, then upload the resulting json file to the anthropic API endpoint, referring to values set in the config file (API key and model) to request summarization.
+    - Anthropic:
+      * Opus: `claude-3-opus-20240229`
+      * Sonnet: `claude-3-sonnet-20240229`
+      * Haiku: `claude-3-haiku-20240307`
+    - Cohere:
+      * `command-r`
+      * `command-r-plus`
+    - OpenAI:
+      * `gpt-4-turbo`
+      * `gpt-4-turbo-preview`
+      * `gpt-4`
+- **What's in the repo?**
+  - `diarize.py` - download, transcribe and diarize audio
+    1. First uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download audio(optionally video) from supplied URL
+    2. Next, it uses [ffmpeg](https://github.com/FFmpeg/FFmpeg) to convert the resulting `.m4a` file to `.wav`
+    3. Then it uses [faster_whisper](https://github.com/SYSTRAN/faster-whisper) to transcribe the `.wav` file to `.txt`
+    4. After that, it uses [pyannote](https://github.com/pyannote/pyannote-audio) to perform 'diarorization'
+    5. Finally, it'll send the resulting txt to an LLM endpoint of your choice for summarization of the text.
+  - `chunker.py` - break text into parts and prepare each part for LLM summarization
+  - `roller-*.py` - rolling summarization
+    - [can-ai-code](https://github.com/the-crypt-keeper/can-ai-code) - interview executors to run LLM inference
+  - `compare.py` - prepare LLM outputs for webapp
+  - `compare-app.py` - summary viewer webapp

+### <a name="localllm"></a>Setting up a Local LLM Inference Engine
 - **Setting up Local LLM Runner**
   - **Llama.cpp**
     - **Linux & Mac**